lavelle96/cyclomatic-complexity/README.md

 ## Method
-I implemented the work stealing method of distributing work, the roles of the worker and master will be explined below
+I implemented the work stealing method of distributing work, the roles of the worker and master will be explained below

 ### Worker
 - When a worker starts up it sends a get request to the master api looking for an id (for future identification) and the url of the repo it will be getting the cyclomatic complexity of.